galminyana/galminyana.github.io/Assignment01.md

 - `mov rax, VALUE` is replaced by `push VALUE; pop rax`
 - `mov [rsp], VALUE` is replaced by `push VALUE`
 - Using 32, 16 or even 8 bits registers for operations instead the 64 bits register
+- Using CDQ instruction to ZEROing RDX.
+It puts RDX to 0x00 if RAX >= 0

 Let's replace all instructions until no NULLs are shown by `objdump` in the shellcode.
 Being carefull on which instructions are used, the size of the shellcode just removing the NULLs, is reduced to 172 bytes.